How to Begin Flood Cleanup and Restoration

 If you just experienced a flood, your basement or the lower levels of your house may have taken on water damage.
 Effects of floods may be expensive to fix but not doing so can lead to health problems and further home damage.
-If you have just experienced a flood or think you may in the future, there are a few things you should know.
+If you have just experienced a flood or think you may in the future, there are a few things you should know about flood cleanup.

 Find Out if You Live in a Flood-Prone Area

 The most important thing you can do before a potential flood is find out if you live in a flood plain or an area that is prone to flooding.
 Most localities have elevation maps provided by the Federal Emergency Management Agency (FEMA).

 If you access these on your local governments website, it should alert you to parts of the county that have low elevation, which increases your risk of flooding, or which areas of the county are in flood plains.

 Most homeowners insurance policies do not include flood damage coverage.
 If you live in a flood-prone area, make sure you get extra insurance.